The Southern Series

 Sport with purpose

-The Southern Series is taking the sport of sheep shearing to a new, global audience as part of a growing push to promote wool as the best, most sustainable alternative to synthetic fibres.
+The Southern Series is taking the sport of sheep shearing to a new, global audience as part of the growing push to promote wool as the best, most sustainable alternative to synthetic fibres.

 A repeatable series of sporting events creates a repeatable platform to tell that story.